Treatment of ischemic optic neuropathy. | Canada Hyperbarics Skip to main content

 What They Found

-They found that there is no proven effective treatment for ischemic optic neuropathy.
+They found that there is no proven effective treatment for ischaemic optic neuropathy.
 While systemic corticosteroids are used for arteritic forms to prevent further damage, numerous therapies for the more common nonarteritic form (NAION) have been unsuccessful.
 Neuroprotective strategies and optic nerve regeneration studies are currently under investigation.

 Canadian Relevance